leolaurindo/gixt/README.md

 ## Motivation

 This is a small project for educational purposes and personal use.
 I wanted a simple way to run gists as commands without installing them globally or copying code around.
-Although possible, it involves some boilerplate. `gix` is much more ergonomic.
+Although possible, it involves some boilerplate. `gixt` is much more ergonomic.

 Freely inspired by the user experience `uvx` provides.
 AI tools were used for boilerplate, documentation, testing, syntax (I am learning golang) and some refactoring, but the design and implementation are mainly my own.